-Bucket 1: Bundled renewable resources and RECs - either from resources located in California or out-of-state renewable resources that can meet strict scheduling requirements ensuring deliverability to a California Balancing Authority (CBA);
+- Bucket 1: Bundled renewable resources and RECs either from resources located in California or out-of-state renewable resources that can meet strict scheduling requirements ensuring deliverability to a California Balancing Authority (CBA); - Bucket 2: Renewable resources that cannot be delivered into a CBA without some substitution from non-renewable resources.
+This process of substitution is referred to as "firming and shaping" the energy.
+The firmed and shaped energy is bundled with RECs.

-15 http://docs.cpuc.ca.gov/PublishedDocs/Efile/G000/M158/K845/158845742.PDF
+&lt;sup>15 http://docs.cpuc.ca.gov/PublishedDocs/Efile/G000/M158/K845/158845742.PDF